scribe-public/demo-remediation/README.md

 4. Store the token in a repository Action secret named DEMO_GH_SECRET (Settings → Secrets and variables → Actions → New repository secret)
-5. Log into your Scribe Hub account and generate a new API token (Account → API Token → Create API Token)
+5. Log into your Scribe Hub account and generate a new API token (Account → API Token → Create API Token) as shown in the screenshot below:
 ![API_Token_Scribe](images/api1.png)
 6. Store the Scribe API token in an Action secret named SCRIBE_TOKEN (Settings → Secrets and variables → Actions → New repository secret)